semicollege/broad_band_equalizer/README.md

 # Resources
 GAL.v: a naive version of GAL algorithm implementation on FPGA.
 Language is Verilog.
-GAL_NEW.v: a optimized version of GAL algorithm implemantation.
+GAL_NEW.v: an optimized version of GAL algorithm implemantation.
 report.pdf: the full report and technical detail of this project, if you can read Chinese.